gbgg/appengine-magic/README.md

 The only major drawback is you won't be able to test servlets that talk to each other in the magic server; you'll have to use the devserver for that.

+The "lein magic jetty myhandler" command launches the magic server with in a repl myhandler as the root context ("/") handler.

 ##### devserver